 (e) Demonstrate use of electronic logbook software and compilation of the observation;

-(f) Record the required ship metadata as required for WMO ( 1955–);
+(f) Record the required ship metadata as required for WMO (WMO No. 1160);

-(g) Demonstrate methods of report transmission;
+(g) Demonstrate methods of report transmission for ships not equipped with an AWS (conventional ships);

 (h) Explain NMHS marine forecast products.

-Once a ship has been recruited, the PMO should ideally endeavour to visit it at least every three months (subject to shipping movements and staff resources; if not practicable, less frequent visits can be considered) to check the accuracy of the instruments and renew the supply of forms, documents and so on.
+Once a ship has been recruited, the PMO should ideally endeavour to visit it at least every three months (subject to shipping movements and staff resources; if not practicable, less frequent visits can be considered) to check the accuracy of the instruments, update electronic logbook software, and renew the supply of forms, documents and so on.
 Automatic weather stations and digital sensors may allow a longer checking period of one year.
 The PMO should take the opportunity to foster interest in meteorology and explain the mutual value to seafarers and meteorologists of accurate weather observations.

-In some instances, a company (usually oil or gas) operating a ship or platform takes observations/measurements for its own use and makes them available on the GTS without much participation from a PMO.
-The installation, maintenance and training on the metocean equipment may be done under contract.
+In some instances, a company operating a ship or platform takes observations/measurements for its own use and makes them available on the GTS without much participation from a PMO.
+The installation, maintenance and training on the meteorological and oceanographicequipment may be done under contract.
 In cases where the vessel/station was not recruited by a PMO, efforts should be made to ensure that the relevant metadata are made available through the appropriate WMO channels.

 4.2.2 Voluntary Observing Ship observations